saptarshi/bong-eats-hexo/source/_posts/phulkopir-dalna.md

 ---
-title: Phulkopi'r Dalna | Cauliflower Curry with Peas
+title: Phulkopi’r Dalna | Cauliflower Curry with Peas
 description: Video recipe for traditional Bengali cauliflower curry with potatoes and peas, fragrant with ginger, garam masala and ghee.
 tags:
   - dalna